 Longevity Link Corporation

-Our current efforts expand on the optical detection possibilities for tissue micronutrients, with focus on more widespread applications in the fields of general nutrition, public health, nutrition science, and medicine.
-We also offer expertise for the noninvasive detection of other bio-medically important tissue compounds potentially detectable and quantifiable with optical technologies.
+Our current efforts expand on the optical detection possibilities for tissue micronutrients, targeting more widespread applications in the fields of general nutrition, public health, nutrition science, and medicine.
 We are a privately held company; our product development is funded from private contracts and product sales.

 Detection of carotenoids in the human retina—macular pigment imaging